ohhsodead/arisen-studio/README.md

 ### Windows

-Download and run the latest version of the Windows installer, "Modio.Installer.Windows.exe" from the [releases](https://github.com/ohhsodead/Modio/releases/latest) page.
+Download and run the latest version of the Windows installer, "NeoModsX.Installer.Windows.exe" from the [releases](https://github.com/ohhsodead/NeoModsX/releases/latest) page.

 ## Bug Reports
-Modio isn't perfect.
-If you encounter any issues, you are encouraged to submit bug reports through our [issue tracker](https://github.com/ohhsodead/Modio/issues/new).
+NeoModsX isn't perfect.
+If you encounter any issues, you are encouraged to submit bug reports through our [issue tracker](https://github.com/ohhsodead/NeoModsX/issues/new).
 Please make your reports as detailed as possible.
 Be sure to include any exception messages you get (if any), and give steps showing how we can reproduce the behavior you encountered.

 ## Contributing

 You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
 Please open an issue so we can discuss things before going further, maybe we can work on this together!

-If you like Modio, then feel free to contribute with a *small donation*, I'd really appreciate it!
+If you like NeoModsX, then feel free to contribute with a *small donation*, I'd really appreciate it!
 [PayPal](https://www.paypal.com/donate/?hosted_button_id=DFEYRZVJWAC4E) (Funds are mainly to cover the high server costs)

 ### Translations
 For the localization process we use the collaborative platform from [Crowdin](https://crowdin.com/), thanks to their generosity for providing a professional service to Open Source projects free of charge.
 Please read the [introduction for new translators](https://support.crowdin.com/crowdin-intro/) and [guide for using the online editor](https://support.crowdin.com/online-editor/) to understand how it works.

-If you are already familiar with the Crowdin platform and want to contribute your time to translating a few strings, just head to our [Crowdin project](https://crowdin.com/projects/modio) to get started.
+If you are already familiar with the Crowdin platform and want to contribute your time to translating a few strings, just head to our [Crowdin project](https://crowdin.com/projects/NeoModsX) to get started.

 ## Requesting Mods